zhengying-liu/autodl_starting_kit_stable/README.md

  git clone https://github.com/zhengying-liu/autodl_starting_kit_stable.git
  ```

- Then you can begin your participation to the AutoDL challenge by carefully reading this README.md file (which you are already doing).
+Then you can begin participating to the AutoDL challenge by carefully reading this README.md file.

 ## Local Development and Testing
 To make your own submission to AutoDL challenge, you need to modify the file
 `model.py` in `AutoDL_sample_code_submission/`, which implements the logic of your
 algorithm.
-You can then test it in the exact same environment as the CodaLab
-environment using Docker. *WARNING*: You can choose to run local test out of the Docker
+You can then test it on your local computer using Docker, in the exact same environment as on the CodaLab challenge plarform.
+Advanced users can also run local test without Docker, if they install all the required packages, see the [Docker file](https://github.com/zhengying-liu/autodl/blob/master/docker/Dockerfile).
-image, but it's possible that certain Python packages you use are not installed
-in the Docker image used in the competition.

 If you are new to docker, install docker from https://docs.docker.com/get-started/.
 Then, at the shell, run: